sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Fixes for mathematics-related LuaLaTeX issues
+Short desc    : Fixes for mathematics-related LuaLaTeX issues
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package patches a few commands of the LaTeX2e kernel and
+Descript     : The package patches a few commands of the LaTeX2e kernel and
              : the amsmath and mathtools packages to be more compatible with
              : the LuaTeX engine.
 It is only meaningful for LuaLaTeX documents
              : containing mathematical formulas, and does not exhibit any new